rom81/sat-solver/README.md

-# sat-solver

-Features implemented:
+# Features implemented:
 -

-Instructions to run:
+# Instructions to run:
 - System requirements: built and tested on MacOS Monterey, compiled using g++ or clang++
 - To compile: `./compile.sh`
 - To run: `./sat-solver \[limit\] \[input cnf file\] \[output sat file\]`

-Contributions by Jimmy:
+# Contributions by Jimmy:
 -

-Contributions by Rachel:
+# Contributions by Rachel:
 -